Eggtastic Review: Microwave Egg Cooker

-We evaluated EggTastic and found it to work about as advertised.
-While the eggs may not have been quite as fluffy as those created the old-fashioned way, we feel they will be acceptable to the majority of consumers.
+I own an EggTastic and found it to work about as advertised, with a few caveats.
+While the eggs may not have been quite as fluffy as those created the old-fashioned way, I feel they will be acceptable to the majority of consumers.
 Adding a dash of milk to the eggs before whisking helps improve overall fluffiness and texture.
 Perhaps the most important piece of advice I can give is to spray it with nonstick cooking spray before use.
 I found cleanup to be difficult without doing this first.

 Be mindful of the fill line, as overfilling can lead to spillage.
 If you plan to use extra ingredients, you will have to use less than 4 eggs to keep everything under the spill line limit.

 Perhaps the only unexpected result is that eggs at the very bottom sometimes still seemed wet and uncooked.
 This seemed to happen with 3 or 4 eggs more than 1 or 2.
-We found that mixing or rearranging eggs and cooking for an additional 15-20 seconds solved this problem.
+Mixing or rearranging eggs and cooking for an additional 15-20 seconds will usually solve this problem.

 Eggtastic is quite similar to a popular As Seen on TV product which blanketed the airwaves back in 2013 called the Stone Wave Microwave Cooker.
 That, too, is a ceramic pot with a vented lid.
 Perhaps its advantage over Eggtastic is that of a handle, which allows you to easily remove it from the microwave.
 While that product was advertised as a multi-use cookware item, its ability to cook eggs was highlighted in the advertising.
-It could only hold two eggs, and it was not portable.
 That product was also pitched by Marc Gill, and was relatively well-received.
 You can still sometimes find that product in the clearance section or discount chains such as Marshalls.